CONSULTATION FEE RANGE

 A licensed Maine caregiver can possess and cultivate marijuana on your behalf.
 This is as long as they are registered with the state and receive a valid I.D card.

-- The patient is a qualifying minor (under the age of 18) and the first caregiver is the patient’s parent or legal guardian.
+- The patient is a qualifying minor (under 18), and the first caregiver is the patient’s parent or legal guardian.

 - The patient is registered in a nursing facility or hospice.

-How Do I Renew My Medical Marijuana Card in Maine?
+What If I Lose My Medical Card in Maine?